 The thesis should present a sustained analytic argument in answer to its structuring question.
 A thesis should not be primarily descriptive or narrative in nature.
 Each chapter should contain a sub-argument that is clearly related to the overall argument of the thesis.
 The significance of the argument and its relationship to prior scholarship should be clearly articulated.
 Honors theses are not expected to demonstrate comprehensive familiarity with the secondary literature, but they are expected to engage critically and maturely with important works on the defined topic.

-Egyptology and Ancient Western Asian Studies are very broad fields, and the appropriate methods will be determined in conjunction with the thesis advisor on the basis of the question and types of evidence – textual, archaeological, art historical – under consideration.
+Egyptology and Assyriology are very broad fields, and the appropriate methods will be determined in conjunction with the thesis advisor on the basis of the question and types of evidence – textual, archaeological, art historical – under consideration.
 With very few exceptions the methodology of the thesis is expected to be conventional rather than innovative, rooted in the accepted practices of the field in question.

 Organization and writing: